 The quality of the food and restaurants at The Datai is only matched by the facilities.
 The gym, located next to The Beach Club faces the sea and is well-equipped for your strength and cardio needs.
 Like most hotels, there is no squat rack but the range of dumbbells will be good enough for serious lifters to find substitutions.

 Here, the signature treatments are rooted in Ramuan, the traditional Malay wellness practice that incorporates healing botanicals grown in the rainforest.
-This is, after all, fertile land and one of the most biodiverse places on the planet that’s home to over 15,000 species of flowering plants alone.
+This is after all, a fertile land and one of the most biodiverse places on the planet that’s home to over 15,000 species of flowering plants alone.

 What to do at The Datai